Tarlach Ó hUid: Early life

 Augustus Walter Hood was born on 13 January 1917 in south Deptford, London, one of three sons and two daughters of his father of the same name Augustus Walter Hood, a munitions worker who would go on to become a carpenter following World War I, and his wife, Ada Brockwell.
-He and his family's only relation to Ireland was the fact that his grandmother, Mary Anne Martha Henry, was from County Cork, but despite this four of his siblings would end up joining Conradh na Gaeilge, with one later joining the IRA and two joining Cumann na mBan.
+He and his family's only relation to Ireland was that his grandmother, Mary Anne Martha Henry, was from County Cork, but despite this four of his siblings would end up joining Conradh na Gaeilge, with one later joining the IRA and two joining Cumann na mBan.
 His mother was a Baptist but as Augustus attended a Methodist Sunday school he grew up as a member of that denomination.

 Hood took an interest in literature at a young age, earning a scholarship to Greenwich Secondary School.
 Following schooling, Hood worked as a clerk in several factories and joined the Greenshirt Movement for Social Credit.
 Hood became deeply influenced by the book Ireland, its Scenery, Character etc., 1842 by Mr and Mrs S.C.
 Hall, and began afterwards to learn the Irish language from Eugene O'Growney's Simple Lessons in Irish series, changing his name to Tarlach Ó hUid and joining the London branch of Conradh na Gaeilge three years later.
 He spent two weeks in Summer 1936 in Dublin and, believing it was natural for a Gael to become a Catholic, converted to Catholicism in 1937. Ó hUid was later awarded a scholarship by Conradh na Gaeilge in 1938 to spend a holiday in the Gaeltacht.